google/WebFundamentals/src/content/en/tools/chrome-devtools/evaluate-performance/index.md

 [SO]: http://stackoverflow.com/questions/ask?tags=google-chrome-devtools

-To really master runtime performance, you've got to learn how the browser translates HTML, CSS, and JS into pixels on a screen.
+To become an expert in runtime performance, you've got to learn how the browser translates HTML, CSS, and JS into pixels on a screen.
 The best place to start is the [Rendering Performance Overview][RP].
 [The Anatomy Of A Frame][Anatomy] dives into even more detail.